helpsavecraigslist/project/README.md

 To deploy this first do the prerequisites in the CDK workshop [here](https://cdkworkshop.com/) to ensure you can deploy CDK stacks and have your environment setup correctly.

-To build the frontend assets go into the `/frontend` folder and run `yarn build`

 To deploy to AWS go to `/infrastructure`.
 If this is your first time deploying the project run `cdk bootstrap`.
 After that run `cdk deploy APIStack` to deploy the Cognito User pool.
 After this deployment there will be an output in the terminal for a userPoolClientID and userPoolID.
 Create a file `aws-settings.json` in the `/frontend/src` directory.
 An example of this is below.
 Change the region to wherever you have deployed to.

 ```json